 Illiquid or Restricted Securities - A security may be considered illiquid if it lacks a readily available market.
 Securities are generally considered liquid if they can be sold or disposed of in the ordinary course of business within seven days at approximately the price at which the security is valued by the Fund.
-Illiquid securities may be valued under methods approved by the Board of Trustees (the "Board") as reflecting fair value.
 The Fund will not hold more than 15% of the value of its net assets in illiquid securities.
 Certain restricted securities may be considered illiquid.
 Restricted securities are often purchased in private placement transactions, are not registered under the Securities Act of 1933, may have contractual restrictions on resale, and may be valued under methods approved by the Board as reflecting fair value.
-At September 30, 2021, the Fund had investments in illiquid securities with a total value of \$1,080,000 or 1.5% of total net assets.
+At September 30, 2022, the Fund had investments in illiquid securities with a total value of \$936,600 or 2.8% of total net assets.